Skip to main content

 spans returns individual spans that match the filter criteria.
 This example returns 10 LLM call spans that took more than 0.2 seconds to use the first token.

 The response is an array of spans.
-Check out the Customize traces page for more details on span structure.
+Check out the Extend traces page for more details on span structure.

 traces

-filter: root_span_id = 'trace-id' and error IS NOT NULL
+WHERE root_span_id = 'trace-id' AND error IS NOT NULL

 The response is an array of spans.
-Check out the Customize traces page for more details on span structure.
+Check out the Extend traces page for more details on span structure.

 summary